yhajjar/RAG-Anything/README.md

 ## Contribution

-Thank you to all our contributors!
+We thank all our contributors for their valuable contributions.

 <!-- <a href="https://github.com/HKUDS/RAG-Anything/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=HKUDS/RAGAnything" />